Read all about my open casting call for Home Cooks a.k.a Food Network’s show America’s Best Cook!

 I remember the casting producer saying, “If we have a callback spot for you, we’ll let you know by 7:00 PM tonight.”

-So, I packed up my bags, the leftovers, and my kitchen utensils, and I left the casting call, headed for Battery Park and some volunteering at Battery Urban Farm Harvest Festival (all by myself on the subway).
+So, I packed up my bags, the leftovers, and my kitchen utensils, and I left the casting call, headed for The Battery and some volunteering at Harvest Festival (all by myself on the subway).

 And then, a few hours later, as my sister and I ate one of the best meals we’ve had in years, the clock rolled over to 7:00 PM and my phone never rang.